cpjobling/eg-150-textbook/_sources/fourier_series/2/exp_fs1.md

 The poles of a rational polynomial in $s$ will exhibit one of the properties discussed above.
 Therefore, for any system whose poles are known, we can reason about the likely response of the system.

-For stable systems, the real part of the pole will be negative so the response will be a linear combination of exponential delays or exponentially decaying sinusoids.
+For stable systems, the real part of the pole will be negative so the response will be a linear combination of exponential decays or exponentially decaying sinusoids.

 The overall response of a system will depend on the relative size of the real part of the real or complex poles and the frequency of the imaginary parts of the complex poles and is also influenced by the size of the partial fraction residues.